-Summer Intensive is a ten day program for Levels 4-7, comprised of all-day workshops taught by BCH faculty members and guest teachers from around the U.S and abroad.
+Summer Intensive is a two week program for our BCH Levels 6-10, comprised of classes taught by BCH faculty members and guest teachers from around the U.S and abroad.
 Counted among past guest teachers are Clara Cravey, Dawn Scannell, Zachary Carrol, Roudolf Kharatian, Davida Haas, Jane Weiner, Kristy Nilsson, and many others.
-The program is offered during the first and second full weeks of June.
+The program is normally offered during the first and second full weeks of June.

 Dates: June 5 – June 16, 2023 (M-F; includes Saturday June 10)

 Class attire: Groups 10, 9 & 8 – Black Camisole leotard; Groups 7 & 6 – Burgundy Camisole leotard (BCH dress code leotard/tights preferred – dress code information found here)

 Registration: Current students please enroll online in the appropriate class as advised.
 (A 15% non-refundable deposit will be collected upon enrollment) Visiting students that we have been corresponding with will be advised of their group placement.
 Visiting or new students must arrange a placement class prior to registration.
 Payments may be made on-line (see link on the bar above); check, cash or credit cards.
 All placed students are encouraged to reserve their spot in the program by May 1 (a 15% non-refundable deposit) as we will limit the class sizes.
 Tuition balance will be posted mid-May and is due by May 31, 2023.